jimador/programming-in-scala/NOTES.md

 }

 ```
 The funValue variable refers to a function value that essentially wraps a call to nestedFun.
-When you apply the function value to an argument, it turns around and applies nestedFun to that same argument, and returns the result.
-You might hope, therefore, the Scala compiler would perform a tail-call optimization, but in this case it would not.
-Thus, tail-call optimization is limited to situations in which a method or nested function calls itself directly as its last operation, without going through a function value or some other intermediary.
+When you apply the function
+value to an argument, it turns around and applies nestedFun to that same argument, and returns the result.
+You might hope,
+therefore, the Scala compiler would perform a tail-call optimization, but in this case it would not.
+Thus, tail-call
+optimization is limited to situations in which a method or nested function calls itself directly as its last operation,
+without going through a function value or some other intermediary.

-If you still don't get it, see this awesome writeup  [Tail recursion](#rec-tail)
+If you still don't get it, see this awesome writeup in [Tail recursion](#rec-tail)

+<a id="control-abstraction"></a>
-## Control Abstraction <a id="control-abstraction"></a>
+## Control Abstraction

 * [Currying](#currying)

 *How to apply function values to create new control abstractions*

 **Reducing code duplication through first class functions**
-Functions can be thought of as having 2 different parts, common and uncommon.
-Common parts are those parts that do not change from one invocation to the next.
-Noncommon are their dual (those that change). e.g. common parts - function body, noncommon - function args.
+Functions can be thought of as having 2 different parts, *common* and *uncommon*.
+Common parts are those parts that do not
+change from one invocation to the next. uncommon are their dual (those that change). e.g. *common* parts - function body,
+*uncommon* - function args.
 In Scala, we can easily define functions that take other functions as arguments (*Higher-Order Functions*).
-These higher-order functions let us create new control abstractions that can reduce code duplication. below we're working on a file browser that provides an API for users to search for files matching some criterion.
+These higher-order functions let us create new control abstractions that can reduce code duplication. below we're working
+on a file browser that provides an API for users to search for files matching some criterion.

 ``` scala